 Table of Contents:

-As a result, visibility becomes revenue.
+In this model, visibility becomes revenue.
 If ChatGPT recommends your product, you’re in the checkout flow.
 If it doesn’t, you’re invisible at the moment of purchase.

 The question isn’t whether this change will stick.
 It’s how quickly it will reshape consumer expectations, and how e-commerce teams should adapt.

-To prepare for ChatGPT’s checkout era, e-commerce teams should act now.
-Here are some tactics we suggest implementing.
+To prepare for ChatGPT’s checkout era, e-commerce teams need to act now.

 For brands, this shift changes the core currency of e-commerce success: visibility at the point of purchase.